yssambare12/Sample-Data-Generator/README.md

 ## Support

 For issues or questions, check:
-1. WooCommerce is activated
+1. You have proper permissions (Editor or Administrator)
-2. You have proper administrator permissions
+2. The plugin directory has write permissions
-3. The plugin directory has write permissions
+3. If generating products: Ensure WooCommerce is installed and activated

 ## Changelog